BSGmarathon/donation-tracker/README.md

 - Re added the order column to the overview in speedruns
 - Added "charity_split" to allow events to not always forward 100%
 - Allow the v2 api to search for events by short
+- Changed the wording on the donation page to include transaction fees

 ## Requirements